 Remove any surface, protective tape only once the installation is completed and then wipe with a dry cloth to remove any finger marks.

 These fit over the top of the join between two floor-coverings and protect the edges of both.
-There is no spiked, base section to hold the carpet firm and therefore any carpet will require fixing with an alternative method e.g. gripper.
+Therefore, there is no spiked, base section to hold the carpet firm and therefore any carpet will require fixing with an alternative method e.g. gripper.
 Choose a suitable width of plate to sufficiently cover this area.

 These are an integral part of thresholds designed to join carpet.
 They fit under the carpet and are therefore hidden from view.
 Teeth punched into the base section grip and hold the carpet, helping to keep it under tension.
 The base section of the threshold needs to be securely attached to the floor using a traditional screw in method or a special flooring fixative.